 A convex curve is simply a curve that faces outwards, much like a circle.
 It can be commonly found on pocket edges, clutches, and bag flaps.

-Step 1: Draw the seam line using a removable pen or tailor's chalk.
+Draw the seam allowance line using a removable fabric marker or tailor's chalk.
 This gives you something to follow when sewing and will increase your accuracy.
-Without a line to follow it can be hard to visualize the curved seam line and predict when to turn.
+Without a line to follow, it can be hard to visualize the curved seam line and predict when to turn.

 The easiest way is to mark from the edge with a seam gauge or ruler in little dashes and then join them up.

 Place your fabric pieces right sides together and pin.